 several contacts on the the West Coast performing arts industry, including some referred

 to him by the great Joel Grey.

-In June of 2014, Joe became engaged to Shannon Walton, another successful alumni of Southeast Missouri State University's Department of Theatre and Dance.
+In June of 2014, Joe became engaged to Shannon Walton, another successful alumni of Southeast Missouri State University's Conservatory of Theatre and Dance.

 Originally from St. Louis, Missouri, Stephanie graduated with a BFA in Musical Theatre from SEMO in 2012.
 Since graduation, Stephanie made the move to the Big Apple and has been fortunate enough to work at several theatres around the country.
 She has worked as an actor for Peach State Summer Theatre in Valdosta, Georgia, Allenberry Playhouse in Boiling Springs, Pennsylvania, Busch Gardens in Williamsburg, Virginia, Hamstead Stage Company in Center Barnstead, New Hampshire, and most recently The Days of '98 Show in Skagway, Alaska.
 She has been so lucky to be able to combine her love for travel and performing and can't wait to see where her next job takes her!

 Chance Hill (BFA in Dance, 2013) is a freelance dancer in New York City and has danced with Nijawwon Matthews as a principle dancer for his up and coming company, XY dance company.
 Chace is currently training at Broadway Dance Center, Gibney Dance, 3 Hairy Legs Dance company, and Aerial Arts NYC.
 He is a certified personal trainer and Zumba Zin instructor.

 Keith Johnson (BFA in Musical Theatre, 2013) was just cast in the Equity production of Cats: The Musical, produced by the San Diego Musical Theatre in California.